Welcoming and learning from your soul parts

 Do this with as many soul parts as feels right.
 Notice if you have particular resistance to working with one or more of them.
 If so, make sure you work with those ones!

-Exercise b) Extend your time out in nature
+Exercise b) Spend two hours in nature

 Psychiatrist Carl Jung said that: ‘The soul is for the most part outside the body.’
 And psychologist Thomas Moore has said: ‘Soul, the mystery we glimpse when we look deeply into ourselves, is a part of a larger soul, the soul of the world.’
 This practice enables you to become more you as you relate to more of the world.